Week 1: How to Ask a Question in Psychological Science?

 The teenagers that Orben & Przybylski (2019) studied were a convenience sample from one country at one moment in time.
 Would the association of 0.04 hold in other countries?
 Would it hold today?
 The concept of "teenager" is itself vague.
 It lumps thirteen-year-olds, essentially children, with nineteen-year-olds, essentially adults.
 The answer to a causal question may systematically differ by age, gender, socioeconomic background, or parental attention.

-Before we can evaluate whether social media influences wellbeing, we must specify the target population.
+Before we can evaluate whether social media influences purpose, we must specify the target population.
 The answer to a contrast for one population may differ from, or reverse for, another.
 There is no abstract answer to a causal question without reference to both the contrast conditions and a population.

 The distinction between the sample population (who you studied) and the target population (who you want to learn about) is central to external validity, which we formalise in Week 4.
 We return to population specificity when we discuss variation in responses across subgroups (Week 6, 8, and 9) and transportability (Week 4).